-Most students will find it advisable to take several courses in their major field to assure adequate performance on the preliminary and annual oral examinations.
+Students are required to take courses both within their major field of specialization and outside that area, as well as scientific communication (CHE 5260) and Responsible Conduct of Research (CHE 5101).
 The student's dissertation or thesis committee may require any course work that it deems proper and advisable.
 The Dissertation Committee will consist of at least 5 members, the Advisor, two members from the division faculty, one member from Chemistry and Biochemistry outside of the student's division and one member from outside the Department of Chemistry and Biochemistry.
 All Committee members must be Graduate Faculty.
 The Thesis Committee will consist of at least four members, the Advisor, one member from the division faculty, one member from Chemistry and Biochemistry outside of the student's division and one member from outside of the Department of Chemistry and Biochemistry.
 All Committee members must be Graduate Faculty.
-In order to broaden the student's perspective of chemistry, an M.S. or Ph.D. student must take a prescribed number of core courses selected from among the following areas: analytical, biochemistry, inorganic, organic, and physical as set forth below.
+M.S. and Ph.D. students specialize in one of the following areas: analytical, biochemistry, inorganic, organic, and physical, as set forth below.
 There is no foreign language requirement for the Ph.D.